bruno-dd470/-/README.md

 ---

-## Documentary Film Available

-**"The Man Who Makes Rain"** - Featuring Don José Carmen
-🎬 **Now available for €9 on:** https://www.magique-trotter.com/mexique/

-### About the Film
+### About the Film on Rain Calling Techniques

-This documentary follows the same extraordinary farmer, showcasing his remarkable ability to **make rain in desert areas** using ancient Mexican techniques decoded from ancient Maya codices.
+This documentary follows the same extraordinary farmer, showcasing his remarkable ability to **make rain in desert areas** using ancient Mexican techniques decoded from Maya codices.
 In 1989, under university supervision, he successfully made it rain on three deserts that had been dry for years.
 The film also captures his stunning achievement in Andalusia, where he ended a 5-year drought - torrential rains began immediately after he completed his ritual.
 His environmentally friendly methods could offer revolutionary solutions to global ecological and food challenges.
 These Mexican techniques may resonate with ancient Chinese shamanic traditions, offering an opportunity to reconnect with and adapt this ancestral knowledge.